highcharts-for-python/highcharts-stock/docs/using.rst

         ])

-As you can see, **Highcharts for Python** represents its data the same way that `Highcharts JS <https://www.highcharts.com>`__ does.
+As you can see, **Highcharts for Python** represents its data the same way that `Highcharts (JS) <https://www.highcharts.com>`__ does.
 That should be expected.
 However, constructing tens, hundreds, or possibly thousands of data points individually in your code would be a nightmare.
-For that reason, the **Highcharts for Python** toolkit provides a number of convenience methods to make it easier to populate your series.
+For that reason, the **Highcharts for Python Toolkit** provides a number of convenience methods to make it easier to populate your series.

 .. warning::